vzucchetti/tic-tac-toe/README.md

 # Tic-Tac-Toe Project

-This Python project implements a simple console Tic-Tac-Toe (Hash Game) where a user plays agaist a computer making random moves.
+This Python project implements a simple console Tic-Tac-Toe (Hash Game) where a user plays against a computer making random moves.
 The game tracks wins and draws, saving the results to a text file.

 ## Objectives